-Associate at the Center on the Politics of Development effects of the delegation of political authority to indigenous groups in the Americas.
+Associate at the Center on the Politics of Development effects of indigenous autonomy in the Americas.
 This project won the 2020 APSA Best Fieldwork Award and the 2021 Juan Linz Prize for Best Dissertation in the Comparative Study of Democracy.
 I also have published or have forthcoming work on local governance in Latin America, methods for causal inference, and the regulation of gig economy labor in the United States.

-All of my work employs a multi-method approach, using experimental and natural experimental data as well as ethnographic and archival research.
+All of my work employs a multi-method approach, using experimental and natural experimental data as well as extensive interviewing and archival research.

 My CV can be found here